sandialabs/halucinator/doc/tutorial/4_extending_halucinator.md

 likely a lot, because we have symbols and data types in the firmware.
 If we were analyzing another firmware we probably would not have this information and LibMatch and/or intensive RE would be needed.
-However, even in cases when I have source, I often use Ghidra to look at the firmware when implementing things in HALucinator.
+However, even in cases when Ghidra is often still useful to look at the firmware when implementing things in HALucinator.
 Build systems and compilers can do some 'magical' transformations to source code making it hard to understand what actually ends up in the firmware.
-As halucinator runs the firmware it is what's in it that matters.
+As HALucinator runs the firmware it is what's in it that matters.
 So gaining some degree of comfort looking at binaries/firmware in Ghidra will be worth your time.